Scott Hoezee

 Darrell Delaney

-So, if we think about how the Israelites have gotten themselves into this situation, way back in Deuteronomy they were given these stipulations: If they obey God, they will be blessed; if they disobey God, they will be cursed, in Chapter 28; and what happened, one of the stipulations—the fine print, if you will—it says they will be taken into foreign countries and conquered by these foreign people who worship different gods than them; and that is because they forsake the God of Israel, and they are in that situation; that fall happens around 587 BC when they are being taken out by Babylon…when they are being exiled; and that is why they are in the situation.
+So, if we think about how the Israelites have gotten themselves into this situation, way back in Deuteronomy they were given these stipulations: If they obey God, they will be blessed; if they disobey God, they will be cursed, in Chapter 28; and what would happen, in one of the stipulations—the fine print, if you will—it says they will be taken into foreign countries and conquered by these foreign people who worship different gods than them; and that is because they forsake the God of Israel, and they are in that situation; that fall happens around 587 BC when they are being taken out by Babylon…when they are being exiled; and that is why they are in the situation.

 Scott Hoezee